nayan0402/Portfolio-project/README.md

 With these features, Krypt aims to provide a comprehensive and user-friendly experience for managing your cryptocurrency portfolio.

 ## Live Demo
+I deployed the website using Netlify.
 Check out the live demo of the project [here](https://66ed8ee082cdde00cdf1ec25--jovial-nasturtium-c58669.netlify.app/).